 It’s a new month (and year!), which means it’s time for my latest upcycling project to appear on The Good Life Blog!
 I know everyone always talks about “Spring Cleaning”, but let me tell you- January, for me, is all about the purge!
 Decluttering, cleaning, organizing, and donating to Goodwill is a great way to start off the new year- who else feels that way?
-This post contains affiliate links that help you find the products I used in this tutorial.
+This post contains affiliate links for your crafting convenience.

 Since I *love* a good jewelry organization & display project, I decided to create a new organizer using a wooden silverware tray that I found on a thrifting trip.

 It was a nice solid piece and in pretty good shape- just a bit scratched up from the forks and knives of its past.
 But when I was getting ready to paint it, I was pleasantly surprised to see “Made in Romania” on the back!

 NOT something I see every day.
 Well, my good pals at Landrum Eclectics informed me of something very interesting.
 Apparently “Made in Romania” (or Yugoslavia) was the “Made in China” of the day in the 1950s and 1960s, especially for cheap knock-offs of higher end Danish Modern pieces!
 Isn’t that wild?